chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

   change and how it changes the previous behavior
 - use present tense (e.g. "Fix file iterator bug")
 - manually wrap long lines in the explanation to 75 or 80 characters

+It is good practice for the pull request title to match the topic line, and the detailed explanation to match the pull request description.
+For contributors without merge permissions, this will allow the reviewer to merge changes with minimal additional support.

 .. _Reviewer responsibilities: